tdiprima/ML-Python-Projects/docs/Python/Function annotation.md

 <br>
 By importing the function from a separate file, we can reuse it across multiple files and projects without duplicating code.

-I hope this helps!
-Let me know if you have any further questions.

-<span style="color:#0000dd;">You're a genius!
-Thanks! :)</span>

-You're welcome!
-I'm glad I could help.
-Don't hesitate to ask if you have any more questions in the future!

 ## Oops #1

-Note!  `predictions` is a keyword.
+Note!  `predictions` is still a keyword.
 So if you wanna pass predictions to the function, you're gonna have to use that specific keyword.

 ```python
 plot_predictions(predictions=y_preds)